kingjulio8238/memarydocs/docs/build.md

-# Build
+# Quickstart

+## Installation
+!!! tip "1st Way"
+    Make sure you are running python version <= 3.11.9, then run
+    ```
+    pip install memary
+    ```

+!!! tip "2nd Way"
+    You can also install memary locally:

+    i.
+Create a virtual environment with python version set as specified above

+    ii.
+Install python dependencies:
+    ```
+    pip install -r requirements.txt
+    ```

+## Model Use
-???+ note "Model Use"
+???+ note "Local OS Support"

-    memary assumes the local installation method and currently supports any models available through **Ollama**:
+    memary assumes installation of local models and we currently supports all models available through **Ollama**:

     - LLM running locally using Ollama (`Llama 3 8B/40B` as suggested defaults) **OR** `gpt-3.5-turbo`
     - Vision model running locally using Ollama (`LLaVA` as suggested default) **OR** `gpt-4-vision-preview`

     memary will default to the locally run models unless explicitly specified.
-Additionally, memary allows developers to **easily switch between downloaded models** via Ollama
+Additionally, memary allows developers to **easily switch between downloaded models**.

-## To run memary
+## Run memary
-- (Optional) If running models locally using Ollama, follow this the instructions in this [repo] (https://github.com/ollama/ollama).
+- (Optional) If running models locally using Ollama, follow the instructions in this [repo](https://github.com/ollama/ollama).

 - Ensure that an `.env` exists with any necessary API keys and Neo4j credentials

 ??? info ".env"
     ```
     OPENAI_API_KEY=YOUR_API_KEY
     NEO4J_PW=YOUR_NEO4J_PW